ekbrothers/fortune-and-glory/README.md

 <!-- /vscode-markdown-toc -->

-## <a name='Overview'></a>Overview
+# Overview

-This project implements archaeological site detection using modern DevOps practices.
-We've created a workflow to identify prehistoric mounds in Ohio using satellite imagery and machine learning.
+This project implements archaeological site detection methods to identify potential prehistoric Native American mounds in Ohio using satellite imagery and machine learning.
+Building upon published methodologies for archaeological feature detection, this implementation combines multiple satellite data sources with advanced classification techniques to locate and analyze these cultural landmarks.

 ## <a name='StudyArea:OhiosPrehistoricMounds'></a>Study Area: Ohio's Prehistoric Mounds